THE DISCOVERY THAT INSPIRED A FOUNDATION

 Together, they conceived an independent, nonprofit corporation run by alumni trustees that would manage the university’s patented technologies and invest the revenue to support future university research.
 They hoped to design an organization that would keep Wisconsin at the forefront of industry and research.

 Establishing a mission

-Drawing on Steenbock’s inspiration, the alumni founders drafted a mission for their new foundation that runs deeper than the patenting and licensing activity most often associated with technology transfer offices.
-WARF’s original articles of organization, filed with the Wisconsin Secretary of State on November 14, 1925, declared that “the business and purpose of the corporation shall be to promote, encourage and aid scientific investigation and research at the University of Wisconsin by the faculty, staff, alumni and students thereof, and those associated therewith.”
+Drawing on this inspiration, the alumni founders decided their mission should run deeper than simply patenting and licensing university technologies.
+WARF’s original articles of organization, filed with the Wisconsin Secretary of State on November 14, 1925, declared that “the business and purpose of the corporation shall be to promote, encourage and aid scientific investigation and research at the University of Wisconsin by faculty, staff, alumni and students thereof, and those associated therewith.”

-That original vision still governs the foundation today.
-In addition to commercializing Steenbock’s invention, WARF has gone on to work with generations of scientists and has built an investment portfolio designed to support Wisconsin research in the 21st century and beyond.
+Almost 100 years later, that original mission is still the driving force of the foundation.
+After commercializing Steenbock’s invention, WARF has gone on to support generations of university scientists and built a strong investment portfolio designed to support Wisconsin research for the next century and beyond.